scanback/docs/index.md

 I have hundred of academic, business, and media citations to my name.

 #### [My Legitimacy](legitimacy/index.md)
 What gives me the right to publish the kind of deep intellectual materials you find here?
+I asked ChatGPT and Gemini to summarize my credentials.